gurkanindibay/event_based_solutions/azure_event_services_full_doc.md

 - **Failed validation:** If the endpoint never acknowledges the validation event or responds with an error, the subscription stays in a `PendingValidation` state and delivery never starts; retry attempts are made but eventually the subscription is disabled.
 - **Automation tip:** Functions/Logic Apps listening for Event Grid events should explicitly handle the validation event (check `eventType` and return the code) before processing normal events.

+### Delivery Response Handling
+When Event Grid receives a `400 (Bad Request)` or `413 (Request Entity Too Large)` during delivery:
+- **No retries:** These status codes are treated as permanent failures.
+Event Grid still makes that single delivery attempt, records the failure, and will not retry that event again even though the subscription stays active.
+- **Failure tracking:** The failed delivery is recorded in metrics/logs and, if dead-lettering is enabled, the event is written there for inspection; otherwise the payload is eventually dropped once the TTL expires.
+- **Subscription footprint:** The subscription stays enabled so future deliveries continue, but repeated 400/413 responses should trigger troubleshooting of payload size limits and validation logic.
+- **Payload guidance:** Split oversized payloads, trim unnecessary properties, and ensure subscribers parse the schema properly to avoid 400 responses.

 ---

 **End of Reference Guide**